General Data Protection Regulations (GDPR)

 You have the right at any time to ask us not to process your data in certain ways or not to transfer your data to third parties.
 There is information on how to do this at the bottom of this page.
 We must comply with your request unless we need to take these actions for the purpose of your tenancy or to meet our legal requirements.

 Protecting your personal data

 We are committed to ensuring that personal information is stored securely.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect, process and share.

 We encourage you to read the privacy notice below.

-This provides a summary of what we do with the personal information of our customers to run our business and provide our customers with products and services.
+This provides a summary of what we do with the personal information of our tenants, leaseholders and non-tenants to run our business and provide our customers with products and services.

-If you would like to make a Subject Access Request (SAR) or other request about your data outlined above or would like a copy of our data protection policy please contact us.
+If you would like to make a Subject Access Request (SAR) or other request about your data outlined above please contact us.
+Our data protection policy can be found on the publications page.

-You can email the data protection officer at firstname.lastname@example.org or write to us at Brighter Places, Eden House, Eastgate Office Park, Eastgate Road, Bristol, BS5 6XX.
+You can email the data protection officer at firstname.lastname@example.org or write to Brighter Places, Eden House, 10 Eastgate Office Park, Bristol, BS5 6XX.